The library’s Instructional Media Services area, located on the ground floor of the library, supports the academic program in the following areas:

 The library’s portable equipment inventory includes: audio players/recorders; laptop computers; projection screens (70″ or 84″ on tripod); projectors (multimedia, overhead transparency, and slide); televisions; video camcorders; video players/recorders (DVD or VHS); and webcams.

 Summer groups who request these items are subject to daily usage fees for short-term usage or weekly fees for long-term usage.

-Starting in 2012-2013, Instructional Media Services assumed responsibility for supporting and maintaining technology in campus classrooms.
+Starting in 2012-2013, Instructional Media Services assumed responsibility for supporting and maintaining technology in academic spaces throughout the campus.
 Contact the media coordinator for assistance.